rahulmehra1994/js-crazy-parts/README.md

 }());
 ```

-# NAN IS A NUMBER
+# NAN is a Number
-the idea of NaN — “not a number” — being a number!
+The idea of NaN — “not a number” — being a number! is crazy.
 Moreover, NaN is not considered equal to itself!

 ```javascript
 alert(typeof NaN); //alerts 'Number'